 You can’t just do what you want when you want.
 As a business owner, you are no longer responsible only for yourself; you’re accountable to your employees, customers, landlord, banker, and investors.
 Don’t be fooled into thinking that opening a small business will increase your leisure time.
 It will not.

 If you’re not willing to work hard, then don’t bother trying.
 You will probably be better off getting a job in building your career that way.
-I suggest you read my article on comparing starting a business to getting a job here.
+Comparing starting a business and getting a job

 As the president of your company, your brilliant mind and positive emotions are your business’s greatest assets.
 So protecting and strengthening your mental health is an integral part of your business activities.
 But, unfortunately, entrepreneurs suffer more significant instances of depression, anxiety than career executives.